DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "...Kai?"

 He exchanged glances with Rinne.
-The succubus by name Hinemaril mentioned [self-introduction].
+The succubus by name Hinemarill mentioned [self-introduction].
 Now that she folded her wings, he no longer felt any will to fight from her.

 "Understood, if you do not intend to fight, then let's hear your story."